serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort+flush"></a>

 #### `serialPort.flush([callback])`
-Flush discards data received but not read and written but not transmitted.
-For more technical details see [`tcflush(fd, TCIFLUSH)`](http://linux.die.net/man/3/tcflush) for Mac/Linux and [`FlushFileBuffers`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa364439) for Windows.
+Flush discards data received but not read, and written but not transmitted.
+For more technical details, see [`tcflush(fd, TCIFLUSH)`](http://linux.die.net/man/3/tcflush) for Mac/Linux and [`FlushFileBuffers`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa364439) for Windows.

 **Kind**: instance method of [<code>SerialPort</code>](#exp_module_serialport--SerialPort)